goodluke1/reverse-anticheat/README.md

 # Reverse AntiCheat – Advanced Protection for Your Server

 **Create a safe and stable environment for your players.
 Reverse AntiCheat prevents hacks without consuming unnecessary resources or modifying server files.
-Easy to install and fully optimized servers.**
+Easy to install and fully optimized.**

 ---